artkonekt/laravel-migration-compatibility/docs/README.md

 Again, the Laravel version is not sufficient to tell whether the user table's id field is `int` or `bigInt`.

+## The Solution

+The best solution is to detect the actual type from the database on which the migration is being ran.
+This is however not super simple since some circumstances can interfere with it.

+This package provides an additional, flexible pseudo field type for migration called `intOrBigIntBasedOnRelated()` that can be either `INT` or `BIGINT` based on the environment it is running in.

+It attempts to obtain the actual type in the following order:

+1. Read it from the actual database; if it can not, then
+2. Read the type from the application's configuration; if that fails as well, then
+3. Makes a guess based on the Laravel version (as a fallback).

 **Next**: [Installation &raquo;](installation.md)